JoesCat/gimp-fix-ca/README.md

 than a cropped version, should be used to eliminate this type of CA.
 If you are using a cropped image, you need to know approximately where the lens center is located and then correct for this based off of the lens center.
+Gimp-Fix-CA version 4.0 now also includes a Lens Centerpoint X/Y position, which is set to the image center on startup (You can set this to -1,-1 if you lose the center).

 Below is the image used to demonstrate Fix-CA plug-in capability [full sized original here](img-fix-ca/full-Wat_Pathum_Wanaram.jpg) available under the